-So what would happen if the plug was suddenly pulled on your energy provider?
-Would your energy supply be cut off?
-How would you make the switch to a new provider?
+But what does actually happen if the plug is suddenly pulled on your energy provider?
+Will your energy supply be cut off?
+And are you allowed to make the switch to a new provider?

 Here we answer those questions, and more, so you know exactly what to do if your energy supplier goes bust…

 It’s not often that an energy supplier will go bust, but it can happen - this video shows what you need to do if your supplier suddenly stops trading

 Will my energy supplier go out of business?

 It’s unlikely that your gas and electricity supplier will go bust, but Ofgem has provisions in place to make sure your energy supply isn’t cut off, should the worst ever happen.

 Here’s how the energy regulator’s ‘safety net’ will ensure you’re not left in the dark if your energy provider goes out of business.

 Will my gas and electricity be cut off?

 No. Ofgem’s ‘safety net’ means you’ll automatically be moved to a new supplier, with no disruption to your service, and no need for you to do anything.

 The only thing Ofgem suggests is that you take a meter reading when you find out your supplier has gone under, and then wait for your new supplier to get in touch with you.